pipe2k27/liteflix-felipe-perarnau/README.md

 3. Store all fetched movie records into the database.
 (Prisma & Sqlite)

 ### UI Section
-In this challenge, you will implement the desktop main landing page showing "La Casa de Papel" at [Figma design](https://www.figma.com/design/8IrWHW2aUQZN6ILycX6ug7/Liteflix-Challenge?node-id=0-1&node-type=canvas).
+In this challenge, you will implement the desktopversion of the main landing page showing "La Casa de Papel" at [Figma design](https://www.figma.com/design/8IrWHW2aUQZN6ILycX6ug7/Liteflix-Challenge?node-id=0-1&node-type=canvas).
 There's no navigation or behaviors to implement other than loading and rendering the landing page as-is.

 You will be using pure css (the `index.css` file).